Soyvor/daffodil/libs/design/src/atoms/form/form-field/README.md

 export class CustomComponentModule { }
 ```

-> This method is deprecated.
+> Deprecation notice: This method is deprecated.
 It's recommended to update all custom components to standalone.

+## Appearances
+Form field supports two `appearances`: `fluid` and `fixed`.
+It will default to `fluid` if an `appearance` is not specified.

+- `fluid`: alternate, stylized UI where the label is placed inside of the form control.
+- `fixed`: corresponds with a traditional style where the label is positioned outside and above the form control.

+<design-land-example-viewer-container example="form-field-appearances"></design-land-example-viewer-container>

 ## Labels
 Use `<daff-form-label>` to help users understand what information to enter into a form control.
 Form fields should always have labels.